Sarah Jurrens, M.Ed., LPC, LMHC, ADHD-CCSP, CCTP, EMDR Trained

 WA License # LH61495450

-My name is Sarah Jurrens, and I am a Licensed Professional Counselor in the state of Oregon and a Licensed Mental Health Counselor in the state of Washington.
-I hold a Master’s degree in Clinical Mental Health Counseling from Oregon State University, where my major coursework included Social and Cultural Perspectives and Systems Theory, with a focus on Social Justice.
+I am a Licensed Professional Counselor in Oregon and a Licensed Mental Health Counselor in Washington.
+I earned my Master's in Clinical Mental Health Counseling from Oregon State University, where I focused on Social Justice, Systems Theory, and the cultural forces that shape our identities.

 “You may not control all the events that happen to you, but you can decide not to be reduced by them.” – Maya Angelou